This is where you’ll find resources concerning the exhibition “The voice of witnesses” to help you deepen your knowledge about the subject.

 1985 with The Drowned and The Saved (les Naufragés et les Rescapés).

 In the 1950s, he began to intervene publicly as a witness in demonstrations and then in schools.
-At the same time, he produces specifically literary works by experimenting with all genres (novel, theatre, short story, part of which is dedicated to anticipation, essay).
+At the same time, he produced specifically literary works by experimenting with all genres (novel, theatre, short story, part of which is dedicated to anticipation, essay).
 He has received numerous literary awards.
 His intellectually very intense life goes beyond that.
 A chemist by training, it is not only a profession for him, it is also a real optical device through which he observes the world, including the concentration camp world.
 Thus, each text of his almost experimental collection The Periodic Table (Le Système Périodique) (1975) is based on an element of Mendeleïev’s table.
 Another facet of this highly complex personality, Primo Levi has been recognized since the 1970s as a true intellectual through his regular columns in major Italian newspapers.
 In the grip of deep depressive episodes, affected by many negative aspects of the evolution of society (terrorism, Holocaust denial, etc.), he died when he threw himself off the stairs on April 11, 1987.

 March 19, 1928 — September 18, 2018